brunopenso/awscognitodemo-webapp/README.md

     - Inform the UserPoolId
     - Inform the ApplicationId
   - Create pool
-  - Create a new Role with S3Access on the name. e.g: Cognito_SimpleTestEmailOnlyIdentityPoolAuth_Role
   - The AWS console will ask to create two roles
 - Go the IAM console
-  - Search the role that have PoolAuth on the name
+  - Search the role that have Auth on the name
   - Attach a policy to AmazonS3ReadOnlyAccess
 - Go back to S3
   - Select the bucket